oroinc/documentation/commerce/user_guide/products/configuration/global_new_arrivals_block.rst

    * **User Slider On Mobile Checkbox** -- When the slider is enabled, the block occupies less screen space, while showing larger product images.

-.. note:: Clear the **Use Default** checkbox to change settings manually.
+.. note:: Clear the **Use Default** check box to change settings manually.

 .. finish